Buddhist, Hindu, Vedda ceremonies on Day 6 of Esala Festival

 Ceremony Natchathram Date

-Main Flag-hoisting at Mosque Punar Pusam natchathram 10 July
+Main Flag-hoisting at Mosque Punar Pusam natchathram 1st day (day after July new moon)

 For more information about Teyvayanai Amman Kovil and Matham, e-mail to D.M.
 Swaminathan dms@slt.lk.